farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

 <i><b>See the [Command Line Arguments](https://gcc.gnu.org/) section for alternative approaches to executing the program</b></i>

 ### Running on Windows-based Systems
-The following prerequisite steps are required to clone and execute the program on Windows-based machines
+The following prerequisite steps are required to clone and execute the program on <b>Windows-based</b> machines

 <b><i>You may skip the following two steps if they don't apply</i></b>,